ConeIce/digitalmag/README.md

   npm install
 ```

-4. Run the tailwind watcher
+4. Run the tailwind watcher.
+Keep it running

 ```bash
    npm run watch
 ```

-5. cd back into digitalmag and run
+5. Open a new terminal window and cd back into digitalmag and run

 ```bash
    hugo